-What is a Ball Valve
+What is a Ball Valve?

 An external control mechanism is attached to a stem--which fits snuggly into a slot at the top of the ball--rotates the ball to an open or closed position.
 When the valve is "open," the hollow bore will be in line with the pipe, allowing material to pass through.

 Common Applications of Ball Valves

-Ball valves can be used in thousands of applications, and are commonly employed throughout the industrial world.
-Ball valves come in a wide variety of designs: full port (which utilizes an oversized ball for unrestricted flow), a "v" port ball valve for flow control (the ball is actually a "v" shape), a trunnion ball valve, which may have additional mechanical anchoring--for high velocity flow--and a standard port ball valve, which is usually a size smaller than the pipe, for a mildly restricted flow.
+Ball valves can be used in thousands of applications and are commonly employed throughout the industrial world.
+Ball valves come in a wide variety of designs: full port (which utilizes an oversized ball for unrestricted flow), a "v" port ball valve for flow control (the ball is actually a "v" shape), a trunnion ball valve, which may have additional mechanical anchoring--for high-velocity flow--and a standard port ball valve, which is usually a size smaller than the pipe, for a mildly restricted flow.

 Ball Valve Construction

-Three-piece, top entry, and some other ball valves, typically for industrial applications, are made to last as long as possible, and are often repairable when they fail in the field.
-Conforming to today's laws in America, most valves and valve fittings are available "lead-free”.
+Three-piece, top entry, and some other ball valves, typically for industrial applications, are made to last as long as possible and are often repairable when they fail in the field.
+Conforming to today's laws in America, most valves and valve fittings are available "lead-free."

 Other Uses for Ball Valves

 Ball valves may also include 2, 3, and multiple ports.
-Multi-port ball valves often utilize electric, or pneumatic actuators, and some are so sophisticated they can even regulate flow, besides just diverting, stopping, or allowing flow.
-Nevertheless, Ball valves are most typically used in "shut-off" applications.
+Multi-port ball valves often utilize electric or pneumatic actuators, and some are so sophisticated they can even regulate flow besides just diverting, stopping, or allowing flow.
+Nevertheless, ball valves are most typically used in "shut-off" applications.

 Shop Ball Valves

-If you want to know more about ball valves, or would like to spec or purchase ball valves, regardless of your application needs, contact us--we know all about valves.
+If you want to know more about ball valves or would like to spec or purchase ball valves, regardless of your application needs, contact us--we know all about valves.
 The team at the ValveMan valve store are experts.
-We have been in the valve business for over 50 years, and we pride ourselves on carrying the finest industrial grade valves and valve related products available on the market today.
+We have been in the valve business for over 50 years, and we pride ourselves on carrying the finest industrial-grade valves and valve-related products available on the market today.